BIDS/repro-case-studies/case-studies/gchristensen.md

 Regression output was by no means complete the first time.
 I looped back numerous times to add more data from other sources, such as the Bureau of Labor Statistics, the Cenus, ICPSR, etc. This would require updating the merging and analysis code, reformatting tables, and changing the text in the paper that refers to specific output.
 Unfortunately that process is still ongoing because the paper has yet to be accepted at a journal.

-I'd say that my code is fairly well-documented.
-Reading through it, I hope that other researchers could understand what the code is doing.
-There isn't yet a readme file but there is one master .do file that should (in theory) be able to reconstruct everything I've done from scratch.
-Having worked on the project for several years, with a few large breaks  since economics journals can take 6 months to make decisions.
-I had to go back and extensively re-examine code that I no longer remembered.
-Having done that a few times, the code now seems fairly well-documented.
-This process would have been much easier had I kept a research log.
-I've had to open dozens of dated versions of the same file to find the last one written before a major change, which would have been much easier with version control or a research log.

 # Pain points